-REVIEW: One of the sweetest sights in the world is of Santorini, Greece – especially since the whitewashed houses and shops are shaped like sugar cubes.
+REVIEW: Cruising the Greek Isles on the Seabourn Odyssey: One of the sweetest sights in the world is of Santorini, Greece – especially since the whitewashed houses and shops are shaped like sugar cubes.
 Surprisingly, the structures stick to the sheer dramatic cliffs as if a magical, sugary mix holds them in place, or perhaps gravity just doesn’t live here.

 Santorini and its famous sister Mykonos are two gleaming pearls in the Cyclades chain of 220 Greek islands that provide unforgettable scenery and a hypnotic atmosphere.

 One of the best ways to see the region easily is by cruise ship such as the Seabourn Odyssey, otherwise you could be spending a lot of time and money on crowded ferries and inter-island flights.

 For example, it’s a three-hour ferry ride between Santorini and Mykonos or a 30-minute flight, so cruising on the Seabourn Odyssey between the islands while you sleep blissfully, is much more efficient and enjoyable.